Sitefinity/sitefinity-admin-app-extensions-samples/library-extender/README.md

 }
 ```

-There are two abstract methods that need to be implemented because they are specific for each provider:
+You need to implement two abstract methods because they are specific for each provider:

-* isSupported - Use this method to determine if your provider supports the one that is enabled on the server.
-As parameter it receives the name of the Provider Type.
-You can name the provider anyway you want, what matters is the name of the Class on the server.
+* isSupported - Use this method to determine if your provider supports the one enabled on the server.
+As a parameter, it receives the name of the Provider Type.
+You can name the provider any way you want, what matters is the name of the Class on the server.

 ```typescript
 isSupported(providerTypeName: string): boolean {